Opentotum/Opentotum/README.md

 ![Logo](imgs/OpenTotum-logo.png)

-Open Community sharing of FABtotum mods and info
+Open Community to share Information and Mods for the Fabtotum.

-Check our wiki for more information!!
+Check out the [wiki](wiki) for more information!!

+###DISCLAIMER:###
-DISCLAIMER: This repository and organization is not affiliated with FABTotum.
-The information contained herein is provided by users of potentially different models of FABtotum.
+This repository and organization is not affiliated in any kind with FABTotum or Fabtotum S.R.L.
+The Information contained herein is provided by users of potentially different models of FABtotum.
 There is no warranty at all, not even implied.
-Use the information AT YOUR OWN RISK.
-Using the information might lead to a void FABtotum given warranty.
+Use of the Information provided by the Opentotum project ***AT YOUR OWN RISK***.
+Using the provided Information may void the FABtotums warranty.